Authentic Muhammara Recipe

 Start by cutting your peppers in half, and remove the stem and seeds.

-Then, place peppers cut side down on a baking sheet lined with parchment paper and drizzle them with 2 tablespoons of olive oil.
+Then, place peppers cut side down on a sheet pan lined with parchment paper and drizzle them with 2 tablespoons of olive oil.

-Now, cover peppers and roast them at 450 for 30-35 minutes until charred.
+Now, cover peppers and roast them at 450℉ for 30-35 minutes until charred.

 Next, remove peppers from the oven and place them into a plate and immediately cover them with plastic wrap to let them sweat for 30 minutes.